doublepivot/platforms/OffSec/Proving Grounds/Boolean.md

 `Disconnected from 127.0.0.1 port 22`
 `remi@boolean:~/.ssh/keys$`

-So the key might still be good but we're getting Too many auth failures.
+So the key might still be good but we're getting Too many authentication failures.
 There must be a way to fix this.

 Try the IdentitiesOnly option
 `ssh -i root -o IdentitiesOnly=yes root@127.0.0.1`